Qualification: BTEC Level 3 AAQ (Extended Certificate) in Computing

 Course description

-The BTEC Level 3 Extended Certificate in Computing involves the use of computers in industry, commerce, the arts and elsewhere.
+The BTEC Level 3 AAQ (Extended Certificate) in Computing involves the use of computers in industry, commerce, the arts and elsewhere.
 Computer Science includes aspects of systems architecture, human factors, project management and the general ability to use computers.
 Increasingly businesses are implementing strategies to manage and process data both to support a variety of business processes and to deliver new opportunities.

 This course consists of four mandatory units that are assessed in two different ways; written exam and coursework.